aka: Mewithout You

 - New Sound Album: Its All Crazy!
 Its All False!
 Its All a Dream!
 Its Alright! is mostly acoustic with singing vocals and much more upbeat lyrical content.

 - Not Christian Rock: Sorta.
-In interviews Aaron Weiss comments that his lyrics are almost entirely personal in nature, and not targeted toward any particular audience (religious or otherwise), though his status as a Buddhist and Sufi inspired Christian is evident in almost everything he sings.
+In interviews Aaron Weiss—a Christian who takes inspiration from Sufism and other religious traditions—comments that his lyrics are almost entirely personal in nature, and not targeted toward any particular audience (religious or otherwise).
+Even so, his religious views are evident in almost everything he sings.
+In essence, the songs detail more the struggles and triumphs in a religious man's life rather than being anything like straightforward worship songs (though a few of those sneak in here and there).